OnChainSurvivor/OnChainSurvivor/README.md

 ### 💿Installation💿
 - Simply Fork the repo and open index.html in your preferred browser.

-## 🎮How to Play🎮
+## 🎮How to Survive🎮

--   **Select to play as guest or with your own NFT**
+-   **Select to Survive as guest or with your own NFT**
 -   **Join a Room**: Enter an address and click "Join Room" to connect with other survivor.
--   **Move Your Character**: Use the arrow keys to move your character around the 3D environment.
+-   **Move Your survivor**: Use the arrow keys to move your character around the 3D environment.
--   **Survive**: Your movements will be broadcast to the other survivor in real-time.
+-   **Upgrade, evolve, fork, Survive**: Your movements and decisions will be broadcast to your partner in real-time.

 ## 🤝Contributing🤝